icefairy64/musubi-tuner-containers/README.md

 ## Introduction
 This is just a set of my personal container definitions for Musubi Tuner.

-No major features or changes here - just a set of known-good refs some text encoder metadata baked in.
+No major features or changes here - just a set of known-good refs with some text encoder metadata baked in.

 ## Original project reference
 Musubi Tuner by kohya-ss: https://github.com/kohya-ss/musubi-tuner